 When you miss a court date for any charge, whether that be a misdemeanor traffic offense or a more punitive felony crime, a bench warrant is issued for your arrest.
 This is regardless of whether or not there was a valid reason for your absence.
 Once the warrant is issued, you are at constant risk for being arrested even if it takes you years to be identified by an officer.
 Waiting out your warrant is never a good idea – it is always best to seek proactive, favorable resolution.
 An experienced Florida criminal attorney in Brooksville can work with you and the court to resolve the warrant in a way that is favorable to you.

 Brooksville Arrest / Bench Warrant Defense Attorney

 Proactively seeking a resolution to your warrant not only gives you a certain amount of control, it may also help the court see you, or at least your reason for absence, in a more favorable light.
-If you have a warrant out for your arrest anywhere in the Hernando County area, including Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, you don't have to wait to be arrested to implement defensive measures.
-Ashley M. Aulls, P.A. can begin working to favorably resolve your warrant immediately.
+If you have a warrant out for your arrest anywhere in the Hernando County area, including Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, you don’t have to wait to be arrested to implement defensive measures.
+The Law Office of Ashley Aulls, P.A. can begin working to favorably resolve your warrant immediately.